Dear White People: Being an Ally Is More Than a Performance

 By Brandi Miller

-It is Black History Month and that means that it is also prime and open season for performative allyship.
-For many non-Black folks, February is a time to scream from social media rooftops about how they are not racist or are simply down for the cause.
-It is a month where many, specifically White folks, attempt to distance themselves from more problematic white people and the institution of white supremacy at large.
-However, doing so doesn’t create more justice for Black folks, it just charges in and uses power and privilege to passively opt out of responsibility for the impacts of that power and privilege.
+For many non-Black folks, performative allyship is a time to scream from social media rooftops about how they are not racist or are simply down for the cause.
+Performative allyship is where many, specifically White folks, attempt to distance themselves from more problematic white people and the institution of white supremacy at large.
+However, doing so doesn't create more justice for Black folks, it just charges in and uses power and privilege to passively opt out of responsibility for the impacts of that power and privilege.

 It is not enough to simply distance oneself from the perception of racism.
 True allyship is actively anti-racist.